Sterile Neutrino as an Asymmetric Dark Matter: Relic abundance

 \subsection{The DM abundance}

 In this subsection, we present the numerical results obtained from solving the Boltzmann equations governing the production of asymmetric sterile neutrino DM.
-We analyze the thermal evolution of the sterile neutrino yield and investigate its dependence on the relevant model parameters, such as the effective chemical potential $\mu$, the CP-violating parameter $\varepsilon$, and the mediator mass $m_\phi$.
-The production mechanism is dominated by the out-of-equilibrium decay $\phi \rightarrow \bar{\chi} N$, and the final relic abundance is determined once this process becomes inefficient.
+We analyze the thermal evolution of the sterile neutrino yield and investigate its dependence on the relevant model parameters, such as the interaction strength $\mu$, the CP-violating parameter $\varepsilon$, and the mediator mass $m_\phi$.
+The production mechanism is dominated by the freeze-in decay $\phi \rightarrow \bar{\chi} N$, while the sterile sector remains out of thermal equilibrium.
+The final relic abundance is established once the production process effectively ceases.

 Figure~\ref{fig:Y_vs_T_mu} shows the evolution of the comoving asymmetric abundance $Y_{-}$ as a function of temperature for three different values of the effective coupling $\mu$, while $m_\phi$ and $\varepsilon$ are kept fixed.
-As expected, the production of the sterile neutrino asymmetry occurs predominantly at temperatures around $T \sim m_\phi$, where the mediator $\phi$ becomes abundant and subsequently decays out of equilibrium.
+As expected, the production of the sterile neutrino asymmetry occurs predominantly at temperatures around $T \sim m_\phi$, where the mediator population is still abundant and CP-violating decays efficiently generate the asymmetry.
 Increasing $\mu$ enhances the decay rate of $\phi$ and leads to a larger final asymmetric yield, while the overall freeze-in nature of the production mechanism is preserved.

 In Fig.~\ref{fig:Y_vs_T_eps}, we fix $m_\phi$ and $\mu$ and vary the CP asymmetry parameter $\varepsilon$.
 The final abundance scales approximately linearly with $\varepsilon$, reflecting the fact that the net sterile neutrino asymmetry is directly proportional to the CP-violating decay asymmetry of the mediator.
-This behavior confirms that the relic abundance is controlled primarily by the CP-violating source term rather than thermal equilibrium processes.
+This behavior confirms that the relic abundance is controlled primarily by the CP-violating source term responsible for generating the asymmetry.

 Figure~\ref{fig:Y_vs_T_mphi} shows the evolution of the sterile neutrino yield $Y_{-}$ as a function of the temperature for several benchmark values of the mediator mass $m_\phi$, while keeping the other parameters fixed.
 We observe that increasing the mediator mass shifts the production epoch to higher temperatures and slightly modifies the final frozen value of the yield.
-This behavior can be understood from the kinematics of the decay $\phi \rightarrow \bar{\chi} N$, where the typical momentum and production rate depend explicitly on $m_\phi$~\cite{Merle:2013,Merle:2015b}.
+This behavior is expected, since the characteristic temperature of freeze-in production is set by the mediator mass, with the dominant contribution arising at $T \sim m_\phi$~\cite{Merle:2013,Merle:2015b}.